simolus3/drift/sqlparser/README.md

 [Moor](https://pub.dev/packages/moor_flutter), a persistence library for Dart apps, uses this package to generate type-safe methods from sql.

-## Limitations
-Most on this list is just not supported yet because I didn't found a use case for them yet.
-If you need them, just leave an issue and I'll try to implement them soon.

-- An `UPSERT` clause is not yet supported on insert statements

-If you run into parsing errors with what you think is valid sql, please create an issue.

 ## Thanks
 - To [Bob Nystrom](https://github.com/munificent) for his amazing ["Crafting Interpreters"](https://craftinginterpreters.com/)
   book, which was incredibly helpful when writing the parser.